live-book/atlanta-dupr/vue-root/docs/rating/README.md

 ## Assessment-Based Rating

 Assessment-based rating refers to subjective rating assigned to a player based on skill rating defined by established organization(s), such as *USA Pickleball*   ([USAPA](https://usapickleball.org)).
-- **Self-rating** refers players assign ratings to themselfs based on predefined skill rating definition.
+- **Self-rating** refers to players assign ratings to themselves based on predefined skill rating definition.
-- **Coach-rating** refers players assign ratings by a Pickleball coach the coach's knowledge and predefined skill rating definition.
+- **Coach-rating** refers to players assign ratings by a Pickleball coach the coach's knowledge and predefined skill rating definition.

 #### Skill Rating Definition
 - [USAPA Definitions of Player Skill Ratings](https://usapickleball.org/tournaments/tournament-player-ratings/player-skill-rating-definitions/)